safdar-azeem/vue-ssr-lite/README.md

 ### SPA

-Use `kind: 'spa'` for a normal Vue application that runs in the browser.
+Use `kind: 'spa'` for a Vue application that runs in the browser.

 Examples: